 Athena Swan Charter

-The University of Bristol is a founder member of the Royal Society Athena Swan Charter and is proud to hold an Athena Swan Bronze Award.
+Members of the Gender Inclusion Group and Swan writing team with DVC and Provost, Professor Judith Squires.
+The University of Bristol is a founder member of the Advance HE Athena Swan Charter and is proud to hold an Athena Swan Silver Award.

 What is the Athena Swan Charter?